-Launching an online course for your business is a great idea.
-Online courses are huge right now, highly profitable, and probably aren’t going anywhere anytime soon.
+Launching an online course is one of the best ways to monetize your website and generate a ton of revenue for your business.
+Online courses are huge right now, highly profitable, and probably aren't going anywhere anytime soon.

 There's definitely a right way and a wrong way to create a course, though, so pay close attention.